dwightjack/vue-types/docs/guide/installation.md

 ## Production build

-Vue.js does not validate components' props when used in a production build.
-If you're using a bundler such as Webpack or rollup you can shrink VueTypes file size by around **70%** (minified and gzipped) by removing the validation logic while preserving the library's API methods.
-To achieve that result, VueTypes ships with a `vue-types/shim` module that can be used as alias in the production build.
+If you're using a bundler such as Webpack or rollup, you can shrink VueTypes file size by around **70%** (minified and gzipped) by removing the validation logic while preserving the library's API methods.
+To achieve that result, VueTypes ships with a `vue-types/shim` module that can be used as alias in production builds.

-By aliasing `vue-types` to `vue-types/shim`, bundlers should be able to pick the module type that fits your configuration (ES, CommonJS, ...).
+By just aliasing `vue-types` to `vue-types/shim`, bundlers should be able to pick the module type that fits your configuration (ES, CommonJS, ...).

-::: tip NOTE
+See below for common configuration scenarios.

+::: details More details

-As an additional insight, here is a table showing the full and shim versions of the library for each module system.
+For reference, here is a table showing the full and shim versions of the library for each module system.

 | Module system | Full Library entry point | Shim entry point       |
 | ------------- | ------------------------ | ---------------------- |